Microchip For Dogs: The Pet Lover’s Guide to Dog Microchipping

 Many dog parents wonder how the procedure of microchipping a dog actually works.
 The good news is that it is a relatively simple, affordable, and painless procedure.
 Here are the basic steps involved:

-• Before the sterile microchip is removed from it’s package, it is scanned to verify that the code on the chip is the same as the code on the package label.
+• Verification: Before the sterile microchip is removed from its package, a vet might scan it to verify that the code on the chip is the same as the code on the package label.

-• Finally, the chip is scanned to ensure it can be read properly.
+• Scanning.
+Finally, the chip is scanned to ensure it can be read properly.

 pink triangle graphic with exclamation